 Organic cantaloupes cost $3.99 per melon, and non-organic cantaloupes cost $2.45 each.
 If you bought five organic melons, how much more would they cost than five regular ones?

-Math word problems can be tricky for students, especially if the problem has distractors or your child is not comfortable problem-solving strategies.
+Word problems can be tricky for students, especially if the math problem has distractors or your child is not comfortable with problem-solving strategies.

 Check out this blog for more tips on how to help your child solve either a ? or

 Consider enrolling them in an online tutoring program, like Thinkster Math.

 Our math curriculum includes many critical thinking and logical reasoning problems.
 We help students build their skills to help boost their confidence to tackle .